-There are a lot of things that make a good painting – great.
-One of the most important of those things is the type of brushes you use.
-It is your beloved tool or say, even your magic wand!
-And they come in a variety of sizes, shapes and hair types.
+There are a lot of things that make a good painting great.
+One of the most important of those things is the type of brush you use.
+It is your beloved tool or even your magic wand!
+And they come in a variety of sizes, shapes, and hair types.
 So let’s learn a bit about these different kinds of brushes, shall we?

 This is what your typical brush is made up of: